bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 This would require updating the `AaveGovernanceV2` contract which does not seem like a worthwhile trade-off given the low impact of this issue.

+**BGD answer**

+This point will not be addressed, as it is out of bounds for this proposal.

 ## INFORMATIONAL: Insufficient Bounds Checks On `_updatePropositionThreshold()`, `_updateMinimumQuorum()`, `_updateVoteDifferential()`, `_updateVotingDuration()`